Harold Edwards (RCAF officer): AOC-in-Chief RCAF Overseas

 In January 1942, in the midst of the Second World War, Edwards was transferred to London, England as the "Air Officer Commanding-in-Chief RCAF Overseas".
-Edwards' wide range of experience in administration, his concern for the welfare of both officers and other ranks, and certainly his forceful personality made him the best choice to command all RCAF personnel overseas, not only in England but also in the Middle and Far East.
+Edwards' wide range of experience in administration, his concern for the welfare of both officers and other ranks, made him the best choice to command all RCAF personnel overseas, not only in England but also in the Middle and Far East.

 According to BCATP Article XV, Canadian graduate aircrews were to form 35 RCAF squadrons after arrival in England.
 However, when Edwards arrived in London he discovered that Canadians were dispersed over "Hell's half acre" within the RAF.
 RCAF Officers in the posting departments in England had received little direction to concentrate Canadians into RCAF squadrons and were uncertain of the location of more than 6,000 Canadians posted into RAF squadrons.
 Edwards established a Records and Statistics Directorate to track the whereabouts of all RCAF personnel.
 He increased RCAF medical staff in RAF hospitals and supported the building of the plastic surgery hospital in East Grinstead.
 He improved the postal system and introduced a Canadian newsletter, Wings Abroad.
 Edwards established seven district headquarters, to provide a direct channel of communication for RCAF personnel in the field, on matters administered by the RCAF (pay, allowances, promotion, etc.).
 Similarly, with the ever-increasing number of RCAF personnel in the Mediterranean and Far East, district headquarters were opened in Cairo, Egypt and India.